wp-plugins/simple-colorbox/readme.txt

 We only provide support for the latest version of WordPress.

 == Changelog ==

+= 1.3 =
+* Instantiated class into variable for easy unhooking of CSS
+* Upgraded the plugin documentation

 = 1.2.4 =
 * Added missing files back in